 Dr. Shens: I'm Dr Shenthilkumar Naidu (also known as Dr Shens), and I'm a Ministry of Health accredited Consultant Plastic Surgeon.
 I graduated from the National University of Singapore in 1998.
 Upon completing the basic surgical training, I became a Fellow Member of the Royal College of Surgeons of Edinburgh in 2002.

 It was during my basic surgical training, in which I was first exposed to the fascinating specialty of plastic surgery.
 Hence, I entered the advanced specialty training program in Plastic and Reconstructive Surgery at the National University Hospital.
-It was then; I was also awarded the Health Manpower Development Programme Scholarship to further my training in plastic surgery and the subspecialty of Reconstructive and Aesthetic at the Hanyang University Hospital located in Korea.
+I was also awarded the Health Manpower Development Programme Scholarship to further my training in plastic surgery and the subspecialty of Reconstructive and Aesthetic at the Hanyang University Hospital located in Korea.
 It is from my experience in Korea, which I have acquired many Korean surgical techniques unique to enhance the beauty of the individual.
-Furthermore, adapting what I've learnt and modified them to higher precision surgical skills for the local requirements in Singapore.
+Furthermore, adapting what I've learnt and modified them to surgical skills for the local requirements in Singapore.